martiansideofthemoon/martiansideofthemoon.github.io/README.md

 ## Contributing to the Blog

 Feel free to send a pull request contributing to the blogposts in my personal website.
 All blogposts are located in `_posts`, which are arranged according to date.
-Make sure you add a line in the header specifying your name and contribution, such as [this blog](_posts/2017-05-17-applying-for-j1.markdown) file.
+Make sure you add a line in the first section specifying your name and contribution, such as [this blog](_posts/2017-05-17-applying-for-j1.markdown) file.
 Images are typically located in `assets`.

 Here is a list of the more popular blogs -